NativeScript/nativescript-cli/README.md

-# Kinvey JavaScript Core SDK
+# Kinvey JavaScript SDK Core

-The Kinvey JavaScript SDK core is used to
+The Kinvey JavaScript SDK core is a package that can be used to develop JavaScript applications on the Kinvey platform.
+The Kinvey JavaScript SDK core is intended used as a way to share common code across different Kinvey JavaScript SDK builds.

 ## Building
 The simplest way to build the sdk is by running `gulp`.
 More advanced tasks are available.